Brilliantcrank/airbag-industries/_posts/2004-05-16-three-bean.md

 Ah, the salad days of blogging.

 So when I saw that version 3.0 of Movable Type had been released, without hesitation I clicked the ‘Buy Now’ link and entered the required mailing and credit card information.
-Within seconds I was approved and then asked to login to a [Typekey](http://www.typekey.com/) account before I could download my purchase â€” because, you know, logging into a service that allows me to post comments to blogs is so necessary to complete a financial transaction.
+Within seconds I was approved and then asked to login to a [Typekey](http://www.typekey.com/) account before I could download my purchase – because, you know, logging into a service that allows me to post comments to blogs is so necessary to complete a financial transaction.

 How irritating.